Shadows of boson and Proca stars with thin accretion disks: Conclusion

 \section{Conclusion}

 In this work we have studied the optical appearance of bosonic stars, i.e., self-gravitating configurations of scalar and vector (Proca) fields.
-These objects are not compact enough to hold a photon sphere, that is, an unstable critical orbit to which light rays can asymptotically approach.
+Specifically, we analyzed static and spherically symmetric solutions for bosonic stars without higher-order self interactions and stable against linear perturbations.
+Within these assumptions, the solutions obtained are not compact enough to hold a photon sphere, that is, an unstable critical orbit to which light rays can asymptotically approach.
 Consequently, the shadow cast by these objects is quite different from the one of a black hole: while in the latter and depending on the optical properties of the accretion disk one can find a sub-ring structure formed by those light rays that have winded several times around the black hole, nested in the direct emission, and converging to the critical curve (in spherically symmetric scenarios) or penetrating inside it up to the inner shadow (in geometrically thin scenarios), in the former only the direct emission is available to colour the boson star.